kartonfarkas/api_docs/source/suite/emails/email_multilanguage.rst

      -
    * - 500
      - 6025
-     - No such campaign exist.
+     - No such campaign exists.
      -